bottlenoselabs/sokol-cs/README.md

 The .NET style API is a modification of the C bindings (from the side of .NET) to be more idiomatic and overall easier to use.
 The `unsafe` keyword is not required.

 The .NET API currently targets [.NET Core 3.1 (LTS)](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).
-Included with .NET Core is the `System.Numerics` namespace which `Vector2`, `Vector3`, `Matrix4x4`, are used. `Span<T>`, `Memory<T>`, and friends are also used which live in the `System.Memory` namespace that is also part of .NET Core.
-This results in code remaining small, highly performant, and easy to use without re-inventing the wheel.
+Included with .NET Core is the `System.Numerics` namespace which `Sokol.NET` makes use of `Vector2`, `Vector3` and `Matrix4x4`. `Span<T>`, `Memory<T>`, and friends are also used which live in the `System.Memory` namespace which is also part of .NET Core.
+These and other .NET Core libraries results in the `Sokol.NET` code remaining small, highly performant, and easy to use without re-inventing the wheel.
 Using .NET Core also allows for easy support for desktop platforms and soon mobile, browser, and console platforms.
 More about platforms in the next section.

 All the types are [.NET value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types).
 This is to get as close as possible to zero allocations on the managed heap during the long running state of the application's loop.
 [This is often desirable in games](https://www.shawnhargreaves.com/blog/twin-paths-to-garbage-collector-nirvana.html) and [other demanding, high performance, applications](https://docs.microsoft.com/en-us/dotnet/csharp/write-safe-efficient-code).